scot8/Azure-Pet-Store/README.md

 # Best Buy Cloud-Native Application

+### Note : This Assignment is done using Azure service Bus (Both sending and receiving), Implemented CI-CD Pipeline, Made sure AI service is working

 ## Overview

 This project demonstrates a full-stack cloud-native application for Best Buy's online store.
 It implements a microservices architecture deployed on a Kubernetes cluster.
 The application integrates Azure Service Bus for the Order Queue, AI-powered product descriptions and image generation using GPT-4 and DALL-E, and MongoDB for data persistence.